-A. The grass fuels on the western facing slopes will ignite and have a rapid rate of spread.
+A. The grass fuels on the slopes will ignite and have a rapid rate of spread.

-Fire in the grass fuels on the side slopes of the ridge are the most serious wildfire problems for this project.
+Fire in the grass fuels on the side slopes of the ridge is the most serious wildfire problem for this project.

-B. A high percentage of the project has steep slopes which increases the rate of wildfire spread.
+B. A high percentage of the projects open space has steep slopes which increases the rate of wildfire spread.